Using Sentiment Analysis Tools in Your Trading

 Source: thinkorswim platform

-2. Expected Move shows stock traders the dollar value of an expected move by a specific options expiration date as priced in by option traders.
+This figure provides the absolute dollar value of an options series' expected move by a particular expiration date (as priced in by option traders).
 This is the non-percentage value shown on the far right of each options series header.
-Although the expiration date doesn't affect traders directly, this kind of benchmark is a great forward-looking indicator to complement traditional charting methods.
+Although the expiration date doesn't affect traders directly, this kind of benchmark is theoretically a forward-looking indicator that can complement traditional charting methods.

 1The market's perception of the future volatility of the underlying security directly reflected in the options premium.
 Implied volatility is an annualized number expressed as a percentage (such as 25%), is forward-looking, and can change.